 All Queensland mine and quarry sites are required to report respirable dust and respirable crystalline silica sampling results to the Queensland Mines Inspectorate.
-The data are collated by the Department of Natural Resources, Mines and Energy, and can be accessed below.
+The data are collated by Resources Safety & Health Queensland, and can be accessed below.

 You can use this data to:

 - review and update your safety and health management system (SHMS)

 - assess and manage the risks of respirable dust and respirable crystalline silica

 - target dust control strategies to high-risk areas and activities.

 The data presented is for 'exceedances'.
 These are instances when the worker's personal dust sampling result exceed the occupational exposure limit (OEL) or the shift adjusted OEL.

 The data is broken down by mine type, employee type, date and reporting classes.
 The reporting classes identify groups of workers who have the same general exposure to risk, for example because they perform similar tasks or use the same types of materials or processes.